JaslanRooney/JaslanRooney/README.md

 ## Hi there, my name is Jaslan

  I'm a Small Business Owner turned Software Engineer.
-My background running a flooring installation company cultivated my desire and ability to problem solve and led me to the wonderful world of Coding!
+My background running a flooring installation company cultivated my desire and ability to problem solve and led me to the wonderful world of Web DEvelopement!

- - 🌱 I'm based in Los Angeles, CA
+*   🌲  I'm based in Los Angeles, CA

- - 🔭 Constantly improving my skills in the MERN stack
+*   📚  Constantly improving my skills in the MERN stack
+*   ✏️  Always learning, always building
+*   🌎  Enjoying the community of Devs I've found along the way

 ## Languages and Tools